Will This Side Project Survive?

 A buddy, a Discord, a build-in-public post, anyone who notices if you skip.

-Why side projects die.
+Why side projects fail.

 The published failure data is consistent.
-Pieter Levels shipped 70 plus projects and only 4 grew, a 95 percent failure rate.
+Pieter Levels shipped 70-plus projects and only 4 grew, a 95 percent failure rate.
 Steam reports around 70 percent of indie games are commercial failures.
 Side-project surveys put abandonment around 80 percent at the 80 percent mark, the famous "almost finished" graveyard.

 Across that data five signals show up in every post-mortem.
 The quiz weights them by frequency of appearance, not gut feel.
 Below is what each signal measures and why it kills projects when it goes red.